vanphan24/cluster-peering-failover-demo/README.md

 helm install dc2 ../charts/consul --values consul-values.yaml
 ```

 11. Deploy counting service on dc2.
-This will be the failover service
+This will be the failover service instance.

 ```
-kubectl apply -f countingapp/counting.yaml --context dc2
+kubectl apply -f counting.yaml --context dc2
 ```

-**Create cluster peering connection**
+# Create cluster peering connection

 12. Create Peering Acceptor on dc1 using the provided acceptor-for-dc2.yaml file.
 Note: This step will establish dc1 as the Acceptor.